shyanyong/tp/docs/UserGuide.md

 ### How to list medications that are about to expire or low in stock : `reminder`

-If you need to know which medications are near expiry or are low in stock, type the following command.
+To reduce your risk of running out of medications or consuming expired medications, BayMeds allows you to filter and view prescriptions that are either **expiring** or **low in stock**.

+To list these prescriptions, type the following command.

 Format:
 ```
 reminder
 ```

-You will then be able to see medications that are near expiry or low in stock in the list.
+You will then be able to see the relevant prescriptions.

 <box type="info" header="Notes">